 Bearded dragons should have an average ambient humidity of 30-60%, as measured by a digital probe hygrometer with the probe placed on the ground on the cool side of the enclosure.
-Humidity levels that are consistently higher than 60% can make your bearded dragon sick.
+Humidity levels that are consistently higher than 60% or lower than 30% can make your bearded dragon sick.
+However, occasional spikes or dips outside of this range are perfectly safe.